nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 a client, by typing `-MODE` to specify a mode after a policy number.
     * `-MODE` must be -insert, -modify, remove.
     * If user chooses to modify an existing policy, the user can specify the old and new policies, separated by ';'
+    * If no mode is specified, then the policies input will replace all previous policies.

 <div markdown="block" class="alert alert-info">
 :exclamation: **Caution**: Existing values will be **replaced** with the input values.